Disney World Special Events, Festivals and Parties

 Disney H20 Glow After Hours at Typhoon Lagoon

-In 2023, Disney H20 Glow After Hours at Typhoon Lagoon was held on select nights from May 20 through September 2, from 8:00 pm – 11:00 pm.
+New!In 2024, Disney H20 Glow After Hours at Typhoon Lagoon will be held on select nights from May 25 through August 31, from 8:00 pm – 11:00 pm.

-On select Saturday and Monday nights, special lighting effects transform Typhoon Lagoon Water Park into an evening dance party.
+On select nights, special lighting effects transform Typhoon Lagoon Water Park into an evening dance party.
 Admission includes complimentary snacks, including ice cream, popcorn and select beverages, plus all attractions will be open.
 H2O Glow ticketholders can enter Typhoon Lagoon as early as 6:00 pm.
 Tickets must be purchased in advance and there are a limited number of tickets for each date.

 Tickets must be purchased in advance and there are a limited number of tickets for each date.
 Please note: Disney H20 Glow After Hours is a separately ticketed event and the party is not included in daytime admission.